TwistedTommy/DeheadEmAll/README.md

 - (.nes) - Nintendo Entertainment System files will be deheadered.
 - (.a78) - Atari 7800 files will be deheadered.
 - (.lnx) - Atari Lynx files will be deheadered.
 - No other files will be deheadered.
-- No original files or ROMs will be touched.
+- No original files will be moved or deleted.
 - Deheadered ROMs will be placed in the ROMsDeheaded directory overwriting any existing deheadered ROMs with the same name.

 If you happen to like bullshit, DeheadEmAll can also accept commands and options from the command line.
 For command line help, run the -help command.